AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

 #### Format of a customized email template {#format-of-custom-email-template}

-The email template can be personalized using tabular format in a markup language, for example, HTML.
+The email template can be customized using plain text or HTML.
 The default editable template link can be found at `/libs/settings/dam/adhocassetshare/en.txt`.
-And the override file that you create is available at `/apps/settings/dam/adhocassetshare/en.txt`.
+You can override the template by creating the file `/apps/settings/dam/adhocassetshare/en.txt`.
 You can modify the email template as many times as required.

 | Placeholders | Description |
 |---|-----|